Introduction

 Cloud-Based HPC: Leveraging Shared Resources

-- Scalability and Flexibility: One of the most significant benefits of cloud-based HPC is the ability to scale resources up or down as needed.
+Cloud-based HPC, on the other hand, leverages the infrastructure of a cloud service provider.
+This approach eliminates the need for on-site hardware, as the HPC resources are accessed over the internet.
+Let’s delve into the key attributes of cloud-based HPC:- Scalability and Flexibility: One of the most significant benefits of cloud-based HPC is the ability to scale resources up or down as needed.
 This flexibility enables organizations to adjust their computing power according to project requirements, which can lead to cost savings.

 - Cost Model: With cloud-based HPC, organizations pay for what they use, shifting from a capital expenditure (CapEx) to an operational expenditure (OpEx) model.
 This change eliminates large upfront costs, making HPC more accessible to smaller organizations or start-ups.